Khan/perseus/README.md

   the smiley (if correct), shake (if wrong) and show a message (if there is one, whether it is right, wrong, or ungraded).
 Then rather than go to the next problem, if clicked again, it should reset the page to what it originally was before user input.
+- **Add angle-snapping to rays in src/widgets/interactive-graph:** Both points on a ray currently snap to the graphie grid.
+However, for many questions, we care about the angle of the ray, and would rather snap to degree multiples, say 5, 10, 15, degrees....
+  To change this, take a look at how angle snapping works in the interactive-graph angle.
+Specifically, we would probably want to add a new dropdown for snap mode, set to maybe "grid" or "angle", and when set to angle, there would be additional snapDegrees and snapOffset props (the same ones used by the angle shape).
+- **Add a coefficient type:** Add a type to input-number for use as a coeffient in polynomials.
+It would accept "" to mean 1 (an empty box in front of `x` means `1x`), and "-" as "-1", in addition to decimals and fractions.

 ## Questions?